msfa12th/heartsense/README.md

   The dataset consists of 70,000 records of patient data, 11 features + target in CSV format.

 **Data Transformation**
-  Used SQL queries in PGADMIN  (schema.sql) to clean the data.
+  Used SQL queries in PostGreSQL  (PGADMIN w/schema.sql) to clean the data.
 Column names were the values of the header row in the csv.

  **Feature engineering and transformation** (ages_yrs, height_inches, weight_lbs, bmi, bmi_category)
  + 1. age_yrs = age/365 (original age in days)